Multi-Agency Conference Friday 17th November 2017

 Somerset LSCB recognises the importance of keeping practitioners up to date with the latest research, knowledge and best practice available in child protection.
 Inter-agency training is developed to provide a multi-agency experience which complements the single-agency and professional learning opportunities offered by individual agencies.

-The Somerset Local Safeguarding Children Board Inter-Agency Trainer is:
+The Somerset Local Safeguarding Children Board Inter-Agency Training Manager is:

 Kate manages an annual programme of child protection training courses.
 Details of this programme can be downloaded using the link below.

 The SSCB Training Administrator is:

 Free bite size training session for practitioners to share Learning Outcomes from recent Serious Case reviews and Learning reviews designed to be delivered in half an hour:

 Top up Skills Training for Managers/Designated Leads now available

 “You will find a range of learning opportunities that have been informed by the Board’s priorities, quality assurance activities and learning reviews, which aim to equip you in your tasks and enable you to work confidently alone and alongside others to keep children safe and promote their wellbeing.”